For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this Work

 The dominant feature of the work, the ancient oak, certainly does not provide any evidence of the location of the view, for, at a time when many artists produced what amounted to portraits of some of the nation’s most venerable trees, Girtin created a singularly unconvincing arboreal image where both branches and foliage fail to follow the most basic botanical principles.
 It is not surprising, therefore, that when the watercolour appeared in the exhibition The Blasted Oak in 1987, it was in a section on the tree’s ‘Role in Composition’, with the comment that ‘the solitary oak is a useful solid mass to place in the middle ground of a composition and against which recession may be contrasted’ (Clarke, Wright and Barnett, 1987, p.40).
-Individual trees do sometime feature in the artist’s earliest drawings (TG0174 and TG0285), but, although the example shown here is at least recognisable as an oak, in general Girtin showed no interest in differentiating between species, and it was indeed their role within the composition that was paramount.
+Individual trees do sometime feature in the artist’s earliest drawings (TG0174 and TG0285), but, although the example shown here is at least recognisable as an oak, in general Girtin showed little interest in differentiating between species, and it was indeed their role within the composition that was paramount.

 1799